 Did you know that you can preview FITTskills courses for FREE?
 This topic is covered in the FITTskills Lite Unit on Cash Flow Management.
 Get the download below: ⬇️

-Shipments must be prepared and packed for international transportation.
+Shipments must be ready for international transportation.
 Many countries have strict regulations.
-Even if the packing is done in-house, the exporting firm may have to purchase materials, such as crates, boards or Styrofoam.
-These materials will need to be paid for within 30 to 60 days of delivery.
-If packing is done by an external supplier, such as a freight forwarder, the costs will be even more significant.
+Even if the packings done in-house, the exporting firm may have to purchase materials, such as crates, boards or Styrofoam.
+Payment for these materials will be within 30 to 60 days of delivery.
+If packings done by an external supplier, such as a freight forwarder, the costs will be even more significant.
 In some instances, it may be possible to secure extended payment terms from suppliers in recognition of the length of time that will pass before receivables are paid.

 6. Forwarding Agents Fees

 The forwarding agent’s fees cover activities such as preparing documents, securing insurance and arranging for transportation.
-These fees are usually payable in 30 to 60 days from the time the shipment is loaded onto an international carrier.
-The timing of the costs may be negotiable, but the negotiation must be done before the transaction occurs.
+These fees are usually payable in 30 to 60 days after loading the shipment onto an international carrier.
+The timing of the costs may be negotiable, but the negotiation must finish before the transaction occurs.

 7. Export Commissions

-Export commissions are earned upon signing of an export transaction, but payment terms may be negotiable.
+To earn an export commission the signing of an export transaction must occur, but payment terms may be negotiable.
 The exporting company should try to move the due date for payment of commissions either close to or past the date on which it expects to receive payment from the importer.
 If the company is factoring the transaction, however, it may be able to pay sooner without impairing cash flow.